mantidproject/mantid/docs/source/interfaces/Muon Analysis.rst

 TF asymmetry.
 When TF Asymmetry is activated the user's function is updated by using :ref:`ConvertFitFunctionForMuonTFAsymmetry <algm-ConvertFitFunctionForMuonTFAsymmetry>` and populates the function browser.
 The ties and constraints are not preserved.
 The plot will also update.
 Running a fit will then use :ref:`CalculaterMuonAsymmetry <algm-CalculateMuonAsymmetry>`.
 This willupdate the normalized data.
-It is adviced that when using this feature to have no binning.
+It is advised that when using this feature to have no binning.

 When the user deactivates the  "TF Asymmetry" checkbox the user function is returned with updated values.